 A Genealogist’s Guide to Scandinavian Names (PDF Download) –

-It will help you understand these names in order to further your genealogy research.
+It will help you understand these names to further your genealogy research.

 Genealogist’s Instant Translation Guide eBook (ebook) –